brian-watkins/elmer/README.md

 $ python ./elm-ops-tooling/elm_self_publish.py ./elmer ./my-project/test/
 ```

+### Usage

+#### Create a `ComponentStateResult`

+Elmer functions generally pass around `ComponentStateResult` records.
+To get started describing some
+behavior with Elmer, you'll need to generate an initial component state with the `Elmer.componentState`
+function.
+Just pass it your model, view method, and update method.

+#### Finding a node

+Use `Elmer.find` to find an `HtmlNode` record, which describes a HTML tag in your view.
+The `find`
+function takes a selector and a `ComponentStateResult` as arguments.
+The selector can take the following
+formats:

++ To find the first node with the class myClass, use `.myClass`
++ To find a node with the id myId, use `#myId`
++ To find the first div tag, use `div`
++ To find the first div tag with the custom data attribute data-node, use `div[data-node]`
++ To find the first div tag with the attribute data-node and the value myData, use `div[data-node='myData']`

+#### Taking action on a node

+Once you find a node, that node is _targeted_ as the subject of subsequent actions, that is, until
+you find another node.
+The following functions define actions on nodes:

++ Click events: Elmer.Event.click <componentStateResult>
++ Input events: Elmer.Event.input <text> <componentStateResult>
++ Custom events: Elmer.Event.on <eventName> <eventJson> <componentStateResult>

+#### Node Matchers

+You can make expectations about the targeted node using the `expectNode` function, which takes a
+function that maps an HtmlNode to an Expectation.
+The following matchers can be used to make
+expectations about an HtmlNode:

++ hasText <string> <HtmlNode>
++ hasClass <string> <HtmlNode>

+You can also expect that the targeted node exists using the `expectNodeExists` function.

 ### Example

 Let's test-drive a simple Elm HTML Application.
 We want to have a button on the screen that, when clicked, updates a counter.
 First, we write a test, using [Elm-Test](https://github.com/elm-community/elm-test) and Elmer: